dev-onejun/CSE-5311/papers/review.md

 Tree is a data structure that consists of nodes with a parent and child relationship.
 The top node is called the root of the tree, and the nodes that have no children are called leaf nodes.
 The path is a sequence of nodes from the root to a target node.
 Visiting a node means checking the value of the node, and traversing a tree means passing through the nodes in a specific order.
 Keys are the values stored in the nodes.

 The depth of a node is the length of the path from the root to the node.
-The level of a node is the depth of the node plus one ($\text{level} = \text{depth} + 1$). **(I googled about it, but it seems that every document say differently.
-Also, the lecture node assumed that the level of the root node is 0 and the depth of the root is the number of elements of the path which is 1) IS IT TRUE?
-THEN, THE LEVEL OF THE ROOT IS 1 AND THE DEPTH OF THE ROOT IS 0?**
+The depth of the root is 0.
+The level of a node is the depth of the node plus one ($\text{level} = \text{depth} + 1$).
+The height of the root will be given in a problem condition, whether the height of the root is 0 or 1.
 The height of the tree is the maximum depth of the tree ($\text{height} = \max(\text{depth})$).
 In other words, the height of the tree is the longest path from the root to a leaf node.

 Properties of the tree data structure are that \
 $\quad\mathbf{\text{1)}}$ it stores data naturally in a hierarchical form. \